gibbok/notes-graphql/README.md

 - Clear path to growth: By separating features into modules, it’s easy to see how your application can grow
 - Testability: Testing small pieces of code is easier than testing larger chunks of code.

+## Apollo Federation

+> Apollo Federation is a powerful, open architecture for creating a supergraph that combines multiple GraphQL APIs:

+In a federated architecture, your individual GraphQL APIs are called subgraphs, and they're composed into a supergraph.
+By querying your supergraph's router, clients can fetch data from all of your subgraphs with a single request:

+The router serves as the public access point for your supergraph.
+It receives incoming GraphQL operations and intelligently routes them across your subgraphs.
+To clients, this looks exactly the same as querying any other GraphQL server—no client-side configuration is required.

+Like any other GraphQL API, each subgraph has its own schema:

+To communicate with all of your subgraphs, the router uses a special supergraph schema that combines these subgraph schemas.

+Supergraph schemas are created via a process called composition.
+Composition takes all of your subgraph schemas and intelligently combines them into one schema for your router:

+In a federated architecture, each subgraph instance is a GraphQL service that's queried only by the router.
+The router is a separate service that exposes a GraphQL endpoint to external clients.

+Clients query the router, and the router then queries individual subgraphs to obtain, combine, and return results:

+Notes: The Apollo Router (recommended): a high-performance, precompiled Rust executabe or it can be an instance of Apollo Server

+## Benefits

+- Separation of concerns, avoid the GraphQL monolithic code
+- Can reduce performance and productivity bottlenecks

 ## Useful resources:

 https://www.apollographql.com/blog/apollo-client/architecture/redux-to-apollo-data-access-patterns/